 In the financial industry, project execution is non-negotiable.
 Whether a project is regulatory or not, institutions cannot afford delays and setbacks.
 This means that banks, credit unions, and other financial institutions rely heavily on PMOs.
 But, not all PMOs are created equal.
 Just because a financial institution has a PMO does not mean they will finish projects.
 PMOs themselves can be complicated organizations and if they aren’t run properly, they won’t do any good.
 Because PMOs can be cumbersome, many financial institutions are adopting a lean approach to their PMO.
 By equipping your PMO with only the essential project data, you create a nimble and adaptable PMO that is quick to implement, easy to scale and just as effective.

 At Meisterplan, we understand the need for financial institutions to operate a lean PMO.
 We developed our project portfolio management software and our Lean PPM™ framework with this in mind.
 Your project managers only need to provide a minimum amount of project data for your PMO to start building powerful project portfolios with the right people working on the right projects.
-To see how Meisterplan can help improve your PMO, sign up for a free 30 day trial.
+To see how Meisterplan can help you manage your project portfolio, check out our Project Portfolio Management for Financial Institutions page.